People

 Sharyn Sale (20) is an artist, writer, and editor living on Yugambeh country.
 She is a Creative Writing and Literary Studies student who enjoys vampires, comics, and long walks through the cemetery.
 You can find them on Instagram at @junkyard1982.

-Faye Tang (21) is a writer on Cameraygal land.
-She’s a desperate language learner and is probably doing grammar exercises right now.
-She will soon be writing an Honours thesis on two great loves of hers: Christa Wolf and Elif Batuman, and their post-Cold War autofiction.
+Faye Tang (22) is a writer on Cameraygal and Gadigal land.
+She's wrangling a thesis on two great loves of hers: Christa Wolf and Elif Batuman, and their post-Cold War autofiction.
+She is also an emerging theatre critic with Sydney Dramaturgical Company.

-Stella Theocharides (23) is a cartoonist and farmer.
-Their work has been published in Meanjin & the Suburban Review, and they were a 2024 Hot Desk Fellow.
-They’ve been editing poetry & comics for Voiceworks since 2021!
-Find them (occasionally) on Instagram, @stheocharides_.
+Stella Theocharides (24) is a writer, cartoonist and farmer.
+Their work has been published in Meanjin and The Suburban Review.
+They were a 2024 Hot Desk Fellow, they edit for Going Down Swinging, and they’ve been editing poetry & comics for Voiceworks since 2021!
+See pictures of their vegetables on Instagram, @stheocharides_.